e-dorigatti/e-dorigatti.github.io/_posts/2019-08-30-a_gentle_introduction_to_natural_language_and_genomics.markdown

 instead, the study of genes; the main tasks are finding the function of proteins and their structure once folded, how they interact with each other, how genes affect the way we look, and so on.
-Very briefly, a gene is a strand of DNA, a sequence of aminoacids that encode a protein.
+Very briefly, a gene is a strand of DNA, a sequence of amino acids that encode a protein.
 Proteins are produced by copying the corresponding gene, and, once produced, they fold in a 3D structure; this structure is what allows the proteins to fulfill its purpose.